single -- lost in stereo

 And with him, she would sell her soul to be lucky enough for her vision to be brought to life.

-After he recieved his beer from the bartender, Corrina spoke up.
+After he received his beer from the bartender, Corrina spoke up.
 "Nice job swindling the beer from the bartender."

 The sexy stranger jumped at her words, their shoulders bumping.
 His gaze leaped to her, sizing her up.
 And his eyes lingered a little too long on her everything, especially her boobs.
 He bit his bottom lip.
 As she did hers, subconsciously.

-"How do you know I'm not eighteen or twenty-one?"
+"How do you know I'm not eighteen?"
 Fire burned brightly within his crystal eyes.
 He licked his bottom lip, then took a slight sip of his beer.

 "I'd like to think someone so sexy is more my age."